Smoked Queso Recipe: The Unexplained Crowd-Pleaser You Need

 Directions

-• Preheat your smoker: Set your smoker to 250°F (120°C) using your favorite wood chips, like hickory or mesquite.
+• Preheat your smoker to 250°F using your favorite wood chips, I love using hickory or mesquite for that bold, smoky flavor.

-• Prepare the queso mixture: In a large aluminum pan, combine the cubed Velveeta, shredded pepper jack cheese, cooked ground beef or sausage, Rotel, diced onions, jalapeños, cream cheese, smoked paprika, garlic powder, and onion powder.
+• Get your pan ready.
+Grab a large disposable aluminum pan (makes cleanup so easy!) and toss in the cubed Velveeta, shredded pepper jack, cooked ground beef or sausage, Rotel, diced onions, jalapeños, cream cheese, and all your seasonings.

 Notes